jonalarson/vagrant-ansible-lab/README.md

       - Change Adapter 1 from _NAT_ to _Host-only Adapter_
          - Name: Select _vboxnet1_
 5. Start the virtual machine and follow the _Netboot.xyz_ prompts

-Next you'll need to configure the VM to boot from the Netboot.iso